 It’s also fairly easy to organize.
 Employees can bake cookies themselves in advance, or just use store-bought cookies.
 Then all they need to do is buy icing, candy, and other decorating supplies.

-Perfect for your team if: You want to include their partners and children in your celebrations.
+Perfect for your team if: You want to include your employees' partners and children in your celebrations.

-Organizing a sitdown meal is as simple as making sure everyone has food delivered to their homes and then hopping on a video call together.
+Organizing this event is as simple as making sure everyone has food delivered to their homes and then hopping on a video call together.